 The Refugee Law provides the right to family reunification only to refugees.
-As of 2014, the right to family reunification for beneficiaries of subsidiary protection was removed from the law and only in extremely rare and exceptional cases (approximately two to three cases) has such a request been granted on humanitarian grounds.
-In 2019 or 2020, no such cases were identified.
+Set 1 As of 2014, the right to family reunification for beneficiaries of subsidiary protection was removed from the law and only in extremely rare and exceptional cases (approximately two to three cases) has such a request been granted on humanitarian grounds.
+In 2019, 2020 and 2021, no such cases were identified.
 In April 2019, the Commissioner for the Rights of the Child issued a report regarding access to family reunification for beneficiaries of subsidiary protection, where the Commissioner concluded that the legislation in Cyprus which imposes a total ban on the right of family reunification to holders of subsidiary protection does not comply with the spirit of Directive 2003/86/EC on family reunification as interpreted by the Commission.
-Moreover, it is incompatible with the obligations under the ECHR, in particular Articles 8 and 14, as well
+Moreover, it is incompatible with the obligations under the ECHR, in particular Articles 8 and 14, as well as the United Nations Convention on the Rights of the Child.
+The Commissioner recommends an amendment to the Law, however, there have been no such developments.